seanconnolly2000/openai-functions-wrapper/README.md

 ```

 ## Pinecone:
 If you're going to use pinecone, you'll need to create an index on pinecone and add encoded data.
-You can look at my other project "azure-pinecone-openai-demo" for scripts that will upload azure's "Northwinds" employee dataset, or upload your own data!
-If you do, remember to update your description of what is stored in your data so ChatCompletion comprehends when that function_call might be required.
+You can look at my other project "azure-pinecone-openai-demo" for scripts that will upload azure's "Northwinds" employee dataset, or upload your own data.
+If you use your own data, remember to update the description of what is stored in your data so ChatCompletion can comprehend when that function_call might be required.

 ## Usage / Results